gapidobri/devops-auto-deployment/readme.md

 ### Alloy
 Alloy reads the app logs from a file every 5 seconds and sends them to Loki.

-Its dashboard is accessible on `alloy.localhost` in vagrant deployment and `alloy.devops.gapi.me` in cloud-init deployment.
+Its dashboard is accessible on http://alloy.localhost in vagrant deployment and http://alloy.devops.gapi.me in cloud-init deployment.

 ### Loki
 Loki stores logs in its database.